About Our Foster Program

 Who needs a foster home?

-In 2016, over 1,200 kittens came through our doors.
-Over half of them spent time in a foster home before they were able to be adopted into their permanent home.
+Thousands of cats come through our doors every year.
+Over half of them spend time in a foster home before they are able to be adopted into their permanent home.
 Kittens are young and delicate, and are best suited to grow in a healthy and loving home until they reach an ideal age for adoption.
 Foster kittens can range in age and needs– from new-born, bottle babies to older “tweeners.”
 Some foster homes take one or two kittens, other homes take a mother cat and her litter.

 As you can expect, fostering kittens is fun and rewarding!
 Kittens are playful, spirited and entertaining.
 It’s a win-win for all!